 - Between 18-80 years of age

-- Individuals who know they have an Alzheimer's disease-causing mutation or are unaware of their genetic status and have a 50% chance of having an autosomal dominant Alzheimer's disease (ADAD) mutation (e.g. parent or sibling with a known AD-causing mutation)
+- Individuals who know they have an Alzheimer's disease-causing mutation or are unaware of their genetic status and have an autosomal dominant Alzheimer's disease (ADAD) mutation in their family.

 - Cognitively normal or with mild cognitive impairment or mild dementia, Clinical Dementia Rating (CDR) of 0-1 (inclusive)